aLibraryEnthusiast/haxbox_tf2/README.md

  - provides read/write functionality to memory
  - gets PID from name

+## updater.cpp (finished)
+scans for updates and, if they're avalable, prompts you to download them

 # what needs to be done

 ## important (will be done first)